Navigation skipped

 The bottom line

-A cash back card is a simple, straightforward way to earn rewards with every purchase.
-These popular cards allow you to earn cash based on your everyday spending habits, so you're rewarded each time you use your card.
+A cash back card lets you earn cash based on your everyday spending habits, so you're rewarded each time you use your card.

 Cash back card FAQs